bmihelcic/Raspberry-Pi-car/Bluetooth_control/README.md

 Steps:
 1. Firstly download "Arduino Bluetooth RC Car" app by Andi.Co on your smartphone.
-2. Open file "sudo nano /etc/systemd/system/dbus-org.bluez.service" and edit:
+2. Open file "sudo nano /etc/systemd/system/dbus-org.bluez.service" and edit two lines, it should look like:<br>
- 	ExecStart=/usr/lib/bluetooth/bluetoothd -C
+ 	ExecStart=/usr/lib/bluetooth/bluetoothd -C<br>
 	ExecStartPost=/usr/bin/sdptool add SP
 3. Turn on Bluetooth on Raspberry and pair it with your phone (You need to pair mac addresses using "sudo bluetoothctl" command).
 4. type "sudo rfcomm watch hci0" in terminal